bottledcode/RFC/drafts/function-autoloading.md

 2. Add a fourth optional parameter for spl_autoload_register, with a default value of SPL_AUTOLOAD_CLASS.
 3. The type for the missing token should also be passed to the $autoload_function callback as a second param. (e.g., SPL_AUTOLOAD_CLASS for classes, SPL_AUTOLOAD_FUNCTION for functions)
-    1. This is necessary to be able to handle multiple types of tokens with a common callback.
 4. Change the current class autoloading to only call the autoloaders which match with the SPL_AUTOLOAD_CLASS types.
 5. Add the function autoloading to only call the autoloaders which match with the SPL_AUTOLOAD_FUNCTION types.